-Connect the radio with wireless accessories, for example a headset, which gives you a greater freedom of movement and increases your work comfort.
+- Connect the radio with wireless accessories, for example a headset, which gives you a greater freedom of movement and increases your work comfort.
 Also, wireless accessories allow performing the same activities in several ways.
-For example, you can change the volume level either in the headset or on the radio.
+For example, you can change the volume level either in the headset or on the radio. - Allow your radio to detect BTLE iBeacons.

-- · Send and receive files using OPP. - · Allow your radio to detect BTLE iBeacons. - Allow radio collaboration with various Bluetooth sensors or data capture devices, for example biometric sensors, bar code scanners, or firearm devices. - Increase connectivity with secure packet data services between the radio and a data device or a smartphone running appropriate applications. - Enable radio control through a data device.
+- Allow radio collaboration with various Bluetooth sensors or data capture devices, for example biometric sensors, bar code scanners, or firearm devices. - Increase connectivity with secure packet data services between the radio and a data device or a smartphone running appropriate applications. - Enable radio control through a data device.